 Fourth stage (also Quatrième Cru Classé) in the context of the Bordeaux classification for red wines of the Médoc in 1855, see there.

-Wines from the other communes have the origin "Haut-Médoc", while those from Bas-Médoc are simply "Médoc" or rarely "Bas-Médoc".
-They are made from the typical Bordeaux blend of grape varieties, with Cabernet Sauvignon dominating in Haut-Médoc and Merlot in Bas-Médoc.
-The grape variety mix, however, differs mainly in whether one is on the Rive droite (right bank) or Rive gauche (left bank) of Garonne/Dordogne or Gironde.
+The wines from the other communes bear the origin "Haut-Médoc", the wines from Bas-Médoc simply "Médoc" or rarely "Bas-Médoc".
+They are made from the typical grape varieties in the Bordeaux blend, with Cabernet Sauvignon tending to dominate in Haut-Médoc and Merlot in Bas-Médoc.
+The grape variety mix differs, however, mainly by whether one is on the rive droite (right bank) or rive gauche (left bank) of the Garonne/Dordogne or Gironde.
 The less important white wines are mainly made from Sauvignon Blanc.
-Typical of the Médoc are the numerous magnificent châteaux, which also deserve this designation (as "châteaux") from an architectural point of view.
-But this is not a sign of quality, because there are also wineries with very simple buildings where great wines are produced.
+Typical of the Médoc are the numerous magnificent châteaux, which also deserve this designation (as "château") from an architectural point of view.
+However, this is not a sign of quality, because there are also wineries with very simple buildings where great wines are produced.

-In 1855 the famous Bordeaux classification took place (the cause or the process is described there).
-Out of a total of 4,000 châteaux or red wines, only 61 (this is the number from today's point of view, see below) were considered worthy of inclusion in the list.
-With the only exception of Château Haut-Brion from the Graves area, only châteaux from the Médoc are included.
-The official presentation took place with great pomp on April 18, 1855 and the châteaux were grouped into five classes.
-Within these five classes, the wines were ordered in descending order based on the average price achieved.
-At the top of the list was Château Lafite-Rothschild.
+In 1855, the famous Bordeaux classification took place (the reason or the process is described there).
+Out of a total of 4,000 châteaux or red wines, only 61 (that is the number from today's point of view, see then below) were deemed worthy of inclusion.
+With the sole exception of Château Haut-Brion from the Graves region, only Châteaux from the Médoc are included.
+The official presentation took place with great pomp on 18 April 1855.
+The Châteaux were grouped into five classes.
+Within these five classes, the wines were ranked in descending order based on their average price.
+Château Lafite-Rothschild was at the top of the list.

 The order of the châteaux at that time is shown in the table below.
-Today the class is rather rarely included on the bottle label, but often only the text "Grand Cru Classé en 1855" is given.
-The less known Deuxièmes, however, often point out their status in order to be renowned.
-Also Baron Philippe de Rothschild did not miss the opportunity in 1973 to document the elevation of Château Mouton-Rothschild to the...
+Today, the class is rather rarely included on the bottle label, but often only the text "Grand Cru Classé en 1855" is given.
+The lesser-known Deuxièmes, however, very often indicate their status in order to be renowned.
+Even Baron Philippe de Rothschild did not miss the opportunity in 1973 to document the elevation of Château Mouton-Rothschild to the...